itkhidma/azadbazaar.com/README.md

-# Jam Ecommerce Web Application
+# Azad Bazaar Web Application

 ## How to run
 First install all the packages and libraries